Bambu-Research-Group/RFID-Tag-Guide/README.md

   1. Run the Proxmark3 software by running `pm3` in the terminal
   2. Place the Proxmark3 device on the RFID tag of the spool
   3. Run `hf mf dump -k ./keys.dic` to dump the RFID tag's contents
+- Flipper Zero
+  1. Open the qFlipper program and connect your Flipper to your computer
+    - You may also connect the SD card directly to your computer
+  2. Navigate to `SD Card/nfc/assets/`
+  3. Copy the `mf_classic_dict_user.nfc` file to your computer
+  4. Copy the contents of `keys.dic` to `mf_classic_dict_user.nfc`
+  5. Copy `mf_classic_dict_user.nfc` back onto your Flipper
+  6. Use the NFC app to scan your tag

 ### Proxmark3 fm11rf08s recovery script